 Pediatric Cardiac Surgery

-Dr. Tony Azakie has been appointed as the new chief of the Division of Pediatric Cardiac Surgery and endowed professor.
-He has served as the codirector of the University of Minnesota Masonic Children's Hospital Pediatric Heart Center.
+Dr. Tony Azakie is chief of the Division of Pediatric Cardiac Surgery.
+He serves as the codirector of the University of Minnesota Masonic Children's Hospital Pediatric Heart Center.

 Dr. Azakie is a highly skilled and experienced pediatric heart surgeon.
-He is dedicated to building a world-class pediatric cardiovascular program, one that will be a cornerstone of the University of Minnesota Masonic Children’s Hospital.
+He is dedicated to building a world-class pediatric cardiovascular program, a cornerstone of the University of Minnesota Masonic Children’s Hospital.

-Working with the Pediatric Heart Center and Adult Congenital Heart team, Dr. Azakie will help us expand services to include surgery for cardiac lesions affecting neonates, children, and adults.
-He and his colleagues will focus on complete neonatal care, repair of complex congenital heart defects, and off-pump and minimally invasive treatment of congenital heart disease.
-In addition to mechanical circulatory support and heart transplants for pediatric patients, Dr. Azakie will bring innovative approaches to neonatal heart problems including pulmonary venous diseases, ventricular rehabilitation for borderline ventricles, valve repair, and management of complex single ventricles.
+Working with the Pediatric Heart Center and Adult Congenital Heart team, Dr. Azakie is expanding services to include surgery for cardiac lesions affecting neonates, children, and adults.
+He and his colleagues focus on complete neonatal care, repair of complex congenital heart defects, and off-pump and minimally invasive treatment of congenital heart disease.
+In addition to mechanical circulatory support and heart transplants for pediatric patients, Dr. Azakie brings innovative approaches to neonatal heart problems including pulmonary venous diseases, ventricular rehabilitation for borderline ventricles, valve repair, and management of complex single ventricles.